segmentio/golines/README.md

 }
 ```

-We built `golines` to give go developers the option to automatically shorten long lines, like
+We built `golines` to give Go developers the option to automatically shorten long lines, like
 the one above, according to their preferences.

 More background and technical details are available in